-Searing is the art-form of cooking meat hard and fast on an extremely hot surface to sear the juices in.
-The theory is that by searing steak you somehow make it less porous and it retains juices.
+Searing is the art of cooking meat hard and fast on an extremely hot surface to seal the juices in.
+The theory is that by searing steak, you somehow make it less porous and it retains juices.

-That caramelized browning a steak gets after proper searing is called the Maillard Reaction and it is NOT unique to steak.
-Seared steaks, pan-fried dumplings, cookies and other kinds of biscuits, breads, toasted marshmallows, and many other foods undergo this reaction.
+The caramelized browning a steak gets after proper searing is called the Maillard Reaction and it is not unique to steak.
+Seared steaks, pan-fried dumplings, cookies and other kinds of biscuits, breads, toasted marshmallows, and many other foods, undergo this reaction.
 It is named after French chemist Louis-Camille Maillard, who first described it in 1912 while attempting to reproduce biological protein synthesis.

 There are many, many ways to sear steak.
 As long as you get the desired result, we are not going to judge you.